akanksha042/Minimalist-Footer/README.md

 A Minimilistic Footer with the help of HTML and CSS
-A Simple and Easy Footer
+A Simple and Easy Reflexive Footer